dantol29/webserver/docs/sockaddr_in.md

 # sin_zero

 This is a padding field, used to make the size of struct sockaddr_in equal to that of struct sockaddr, which is a more general structure used for socket API functions like bind(), connect(), and accept().
 The sin_zero field should be set to all zeros using a function like memset() before using the structure.
 This field is not used for any functional purpose; its presence is solely for compatibility with the general socket address structure.

-We have also:

-- sockaddr: the generic one
-- sockaddr_in: for IPv4 addresses
-- sockaddr_in6: for IPv6 addresses
-- sockaddr_un: for 'local sockets' aka UNIX domain sockets
-- sockaddr_storage: for protocol agnostic code

 ## Usage